-This bunch of thoughts and feelings that have usurped our identity needs to be right; to be wrong is to be utterly humiliated, a kind of a death.
+This bunch of thoughts and feelings that have usurped our identity needs to be right.
+To be wrong is to be utterly humiliated, a kind of a death.
 But who we really are has nothing to fear, no need to be right, no image to uphold or protect.
-We are like the screen on which these words appear, that gives them their substance, their very reality; that remains as it is whatever drama the story may express.
+We are like the page on which these words appear; that gives them their substance, their very reality; that remains as it is whatever drama the story may express.

-As that deep recognition, like a healing balm, seeps into all areas of our life, a new possibility opens up: the possibility to see some truth in what we’re being told, to see exactly where we’re still pretending, where we still misunderstand, where we’re still rejecting ‘uncomfortable’ feelings and wanting life to be different to the way it is.
+As that deep recognition, like a healing balm, seeps into all areas of our life, a new possibility opens up.
+The possibility to see some truth in what we’re being told.
+To see exactly where we’re still pretending, where we still misunderstand, where we’re still rejecting ‘uncomfortable’ feelings and wanting life to be different to the way it is.